Dikshakhade/Home_Auto/README.md

 # Home_Auto
-Home automation web application with React.js,Socket.io and RaspberryPi This system allows  to control my home's lights,fan and temperature, and other devices from web application
+Home automation web application with React.js, Socket.io and RaspberryPi This system allows to control home appliances as lights, fan and temperature, and other devices from web application
 ## Frontend Dependencies
 ````
 "@reduxjs/toolkit": "^1.9.3",